Welcome to the ESA Science Department!

 We continually refine our program to include a good balance of class instruction, small group activities/labs, computer use, student presentations and other small assignments, and always work with the rest of ESA to give students an overall excellent experience.

 Since ESA students come from a wide variety of school backgrounds, with various skills, we begin each Grade 9 topic with a solid review and offer extra help opportunities.
 Students are encouraged to keep up to date with the material and to take advantage of help sessions.
+Science teachers maintain Google classrooms, which means that students can access their course materials online from outside of school, and therefore keep up with work if they are missing school to perform in a show, for example.

 Science concepts are learned/reinforced through activities, using an active scientific approach, delivered by enthusiastic teachers who love science (as an activity) and who enjoy what ESA offers.